abhidj0090/calcomp/exampleSite/content/english/blog/who-dominates-the-stage-of-the-world.md

 author_bio = "Nabodia is currently pursuing her masters degree in mass media from Symbiosis Pune." date = 2020-10-30T06:52:36Z description = "I really enjoyed studying As You Like It, the play by Shakespeare which covers various aspects and layers of human emotions.
-Here, he describes the world as a stage" image = "/images/rights.jpg" image_webp = "/images/rights.webp" tags = ["Feminism", "Gender Equality"] title = "Who Dominates the Stage of the World?"
+Here, he describes the world as a stage" draft = true image = "/images/rights.jpg" image_webp = "/images/rights.webp" tags = ["Feminism", "Gender Equality"] title = "Who Dominates the Stage of the World?"

 +++
-> _“All the world’s a stage, And all the men and women merely players…”- Shakespeare_
+> All the world’s a stage, And all the men and women merely players

 I really enjoyed studying _As You Like It_, the play by Shakespeare which covers various aspects and layers of human emotions.
 Here, he describes the world as a stage.
 There was a time when I was a dancer.
 Stage was pretty much a part of life.
 As we danced on the stage, we memorised the steps taught to us by our dance teacher, a woman.
 We acted with grace, danced with the rhythm of the music.
 It took us months of hard work, to learn the steps as instructed by our mam.